CBD and Muscle Recovery: A Deep Dive

 Maybe you have a job that involves heavy physical work, like construction or moving services.
 Heck, even jobs that don’t seem that physically demanding can have hidden strains.
 Checkout clerks in grocery stores can stress their shoulders by lifting products over the scanner for eight hours at a stretch.
 Jobs involving intense typing, like transcription, can bring on neck and shoulder stiffness.

 When using CBD for work-related recovery, it’s important to pay attention to how it affects you mentally.
 Many people find that taking CBD internally before work helps them stay calm and focused.
 In that case, popping a capsule or sipping some CBD coffee in the morning might be a great way to start the day.
-But others feel it relaxes them a little too much, and they might feel sleepy.
+But others may feel a little too relaxed.

 Obviously, if you’re at work, especially at a job involving heavy machinery, you don’t want that.
 So you might want to focus on using a CBD and melatonin blend in the evening to help you get good sleep, which will both aid recovery and improve alertness.
 And of course you can use topicals in the same targeted way as you’d use them for exercise recovery.